undebutant/holiday-map/README.md

 }
 ```

-A `data.json` file, used as a makeshift database for easy setup:
+A `data.json` file, used as a makeshift database for an easy setup:
 ```json
 {
     "markers": [],